-Ever since I worked at Bennigans I have adored potato soup.
-I am fairly certain if it weren’t for snitched rolls and ramekins of baked potato soup I would have wasted away in my late teens.
-I was sad to see the company recently declare bankruptcy, but take heart the potato soup lives on.
+Ever since I worked at Bennigans, I have adored potato soup.
+I am fairly certain if it weren’t for snitched rolls and ramekins of baked potato soup, I would have wasted away in my late teens.
+I was sad to see the company recently declare bankruptcy but take heart.
+The potato soup lives on.
 This recipe rates just a shade above novice on the difficulty scale.
-Which, according to my rating system, if you can handle two basic tasks simultaneously and not wander away and get sucked into another activity, you’ve got it in the bag.
+According to my rating system, if you can handle two basic tasks simultaneously and not wander away and get sucked into another activity, you’ve got it in the bag.

 Lastly, for those just venturing into the world of cream soups, follow the directions closely the first time, then feel free to experiment.
 I tend to have a light touch with salt, preferring to allow others to salt to taste at the table.

 If you use store-bought broth or stock, be very careful with the amount of salt you add, it’s very easy to over-salt in these cases.

 - 2 celery ribs + leaves chopped (don’t stress if your ribs are naked or omit completely if you hate celery)